The Early Church Fathers on

 The Immaculate Conception

 In Genesis 3:15 God says to Satan: “I will put enmity between you and the woman [Mary] and between your offspring and hers [Jesus].
 He will strike at your head while you strike at His heal.”
 The seed of Satan is sin.
 The seed of the woman is Jesus.
 Enmity is a complete separation.
-God applies the term to Mary and Satan as well as to Jesus and sin.
-If Mary were to sin even once there would be no complete separation between her and Satan.
-Since the Word of God said there would be enmity between Mary and Satan, the Early Fathers believed it and taught accordingly.
-Those who say the woman spoken of here was Eve or the Church or even Israel forget that all of those entities either were guilty of sin or were comprised of sinners.
-Thus, there could not be any enmity between them and Satan.
+God applies the term to the woman and Satan as well as to Jesus and sin.
+Jesus was completely separated from sin.
+Therefore, there must be a complete separation between the woman and Satan.
+If the woman were to sin even once, there would be no complete separation between her and Satan.
+Since the Word of God said there would be enmity between the woman and Satan, the Early Fathers believed and taught that Mary was the woman.
+She was the logical candidate.
+Those who say the woman spoken of here was Eve or the Church or even Israel, forget that all those entities were either guilty of sin or were comprised of sinners.
+Thus, there could be no true enmity between them and Satan.
+Also, since Jesus is the literal offspring, it only makes sense that Mary would be the literal woman (mother).

 The Odes of Solomon